RLRyals/MCP-tutorial/docs/AI_Writing_Team/plot_world_servers_guide.md

-# Plot & World Servers Guide
+# Plot, Relationship & World Servers Guide
 ## Universal Genre Framework + World Building

 ---

-## Part 1: Plot Server - Universal Genre Framework
+## Part 1: Plot Server - Information Reveals & World Systems

 ### Core Philosophy

 The Plot Server uses **universal tools that work across ALL genres** by focusing on what stories actually do, not genre conventions.

-Three universal patterns:
+Two universal patterns:
 1. **Information Reveals** - ANY information disclosed (clues, secrets, backstory, rules)
-2. **Relationship Dynamics** - ANY relationship development (romantic, family, political, antagonistic)
+2. **World Systems** - ANY rule-based system (magic, tech, political, supernatural)

-3. **World Systems** - ANY rule-based system (magic, tech, political, supernatural)
+**Note:** Relationship tracking has been moved to the dedicated Relationship Server (see Part 2).

 ---